 Do hostas like coffee grounds?

 Coffee grounds provide nitrogen to plants, so hostas that are nitrogen-deficient will benefit from coffee grounds in their soil.
-They can also be used as fertilizer.
 Mix coffee grounds into the soil.
 See our article coffee grounds and hostas to learn more.

 Epsom salt is a great source of magnesium, which can help hostas enormously when needed.
 However, unnecessary use won’t help your hostas and can even cause damage.